Silent-Squid/DOCKER-FRAMEWORK-BETA/README.en.md

 Another way to describe this could be... **My personal lab toy :3**

+It's very, very raw.
+It uses only scripts.
+I know I could design a system with a YAML file that gathers all the configurations, like Docker does by default.
+But since I wanted to use OVS, and Docker's default networks are pretty nasty for working with networks, I went with this.
+I also didn't want to get too deep into Kubernetes, so I just built this in 2 days.

 ---

 ## How many containers can be launched in a single file?